 How can Speech Pathology help?

 Speech Pathologists are experts in communication – including social communication!
-If your child or adolescent experiences difficulties with making friends or playing appropriately, a Speech Pathologist will identify the skills that are difficult for your child and provide therapy to improve these areas.
-For younger children who experience difficulties playing appropriately with other children, a Speech Pathologist can help them learn new play skills such as pretending, negotiating, turn taking, sharing and waiting.
+For younger children who experience difficulties playing with other children, a Speech Pathologist can help them learn new play skills such as pretending, negotiating, turn taking, sharing and waiting.
 Learn and Grow Speech Pathologists can visit your child’s daycare or kindergarten to provide therapy in the playground.
 This will help your child learn how to transfer their new skills into successful and enjoyable play with their friends!

-Therapy for school aged children and adolescents can develop the ability to use appropriate non-verbal communication such as using eye contact and body language, not standing too close or too far, and using an appropriate speaking volume.
-Some young people will also benefit from therapy to help them interpret other people’s facial expressions, body language and feelings.
-Therapy can build conversational skills by teaching the ability to start or end conversations, talk about different topics, take turns, ask questions and keep the conversation going.
+Therapy for school aged children, speech therapy can build conversational skills such as how to start or end conversations, talk about different topics, take turns, ask questions and keep the conversation going.
 For older children and adolescents, learning to understand non-literal language and sarcasm, and learning how to tell interesting jokes and stories can help them build confidence and experience success within their peer groups.
 Social skills therapy is best done through a combination of individual and group therapy.
 Learn and Grow run social skills groups for young people aged 9 – 12 years and 13 – 15 years.
 Please contact our Speech Pathologists for more information about group schedules.